travis-ci/docs-travis-ci-com/docs/dev/overview.md

 ## Worker Machines

 Worker machines travis-ci.org uses are donated by the community and our sponsors ([drop us a line](mailto:contact@travis-ci.org) if you are interested in donating hardware or otherwise sponsoring the project). `Travis Workers` run alongside `Travis VMs` they use, one worker thread per virtual machine.
-We currently VirtualBox for virtualization and `Travis Worker` implementation depends on it, although the dependency will be abstracted away in the future.
+The `Travis Worker` implementation currently depends on VirtualBox for virtualization, although the dependency will be abstracted away in the future.

 Application instances that power travis-ci.org are primarily hosted in two locations: West coast in the US and Germany.